SwissBorg (CHSB) Price Tops $0.17

 SwissBorg Token Profile

-SwissBorg’s genesis date was September 8th, 2017.
+SwissBorg’s launch date was September 8th, 2017.
 SwissBorg’s total supply is 985,304,868 tokens and its circulating supply is 983,729,858 tokens.
-The official website for SwissBorg is swissborg.com.
 The Reddit community for SwissBorg is https://reddit.com/r/swissborg and the currency’s Github account can be viewed here.
+SwissBorg’s official Twitter account is @swissborg and its Facebook page is accessible here.
+SwissBorg’s official website is swissborg.com.
 The official message board for SwissBorg is swissborg.com/blog.
-SwissBorg’s official Twitter account is @swissborg and its Facebook page is accessible here.

 Buying and Selling SwissBorg

-It is usually not presently possible to purchase alternative cryptocurrencies such as SwissBorg directly using U.S. dollars.
-Investors seeking to trade SwissBorg should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SwissBorg using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as SwissBorg directly using U.S. dollars.
+Investors seeking to acquire SwissBorg should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SwissBorg using one of the aforementioned exchanges.

 Receive News & Updates for SwissBorg Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SwissBorg and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.